Published on 08 November 2018

 Stephen Stewart Regional Director – Africa, Eseye

-A single Global connectivity supplier for many countries
+A single, global IoT connectivity provider for many countries

 Eseye manages the relationships with Mobile Network Operators to ensure the AnyNet SIM is always within network coverage.
 Customers are invoiced using easily understandable zonal tariff and bundles which allows Kukua to ship products anywhere in Africa.